 - Ctrl+S|Sender Authentication|SPF Verification now allows domains in the

-screen for how it works.
-Often you need to white list your backup MX
+for how it works.
+Often you need to white list your backup MX provider(s)

-provider(s) from SPF lookups but you do not know or can not configure all of
+from SPF lookups but you do not know or can not configure all of their IPs.

-their IPs.
-To safely solve this problem you can now specify your backup MX
+To safely solve this problem you can now specify your backup MX provider(s) by using

-provider(s) by using a new "spf" tag to white list them and MDaemon will do the
+a new "spf" tag to white list them and MDaemon will do the required lookups

-required lookups in real-time.
-MDaemon does this by adding its own "wlinclude:"
+in real-time.
+MDaemon does this by adding its own "wlinclude:" tag to

 data is logged it is important to realize that "wlinclude" tags are your